MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-language.md

 Matching your company or organizational brand is integral to your employee’s connection with your company's values and goals.
 The branding you apply in Teams to the Viva Connections app – including your logo and colors – is automatically applied to the mobile app.
 For information on how to apply your branding in an app, see [Customize apps in Microsoft Teams](/microsoftteams/customize-apps).

 ## Localization
 Viva Connections is available in most major languages used in Microsoft 365.
-Learn more about how to set up the Viva Connections mobile experience in a specific language.
+Viva Connections is not a multilingual platform but can be localized into one or more languages.

    - **Dashboard:** content can be set by Dashboard authors to support multiple languages.
    - **Feed:** the content will be available in the format in which it was authored and SharePoint news posts will display author-translated posts in the user’s preferred language.